-ASU effects cartilage by enhancing cartilage matrix synthesis and suppresses cartilage matrix degradation.
-Basically it helps to regenerate cartilage.
+ASU affects cartilage by enhancing cartilage matrix synthesis and suppresses cartilage matrix degradation.
+Basically, it helps to regenerate cartilage.

-You probably won’t have heard much about it and to be honest neither had until I heard about it from Steven M. Fox, MS, DVM, MBA, PhD through the CCRP progam.
+You probably won’t have heard much about it and to be honest neither had until I heard about it from Steven M. Fox, MS, DVM, MBA, Ph.D. through the CCRP program.
 The reviews of Nutramax’s Dasuquin product also speak for themselves.

 ASU is found in Nutramax Dasuquin along with Glucosamine and Chondroitin.
 You do NOT need an additional Glucosamine / Chondroitin supplement in this case.

 Disease Modifying Osteoarthritis Drugs (DMOAD’s)